AshnahKhalidKhan/Rust-Exercism-97-Problems/README.md

 Okay whoa, this looks PRETTY useful.
 This is the Rust Compiler Error Index which tells us detailed explanations of compiler errors: https://doc.rust-lang.org/error_codes/error-index.html.
 This is epic.

+This is the Rust Command Line Book: https://rust-cli.github.io/book/index.html.
+It's supposed to tell us how to build command line applications in Rust and I _think_ this is what Danial used for piping the inputs/outputs in the Krypton code so let's see cause this is important.

+Also, side-note: I should probably go through the BuildYourOwnX projects for Rust too and create a plan too.
+(I am soooo over-complicating this again, aren't I...)

+I am not so sure about this resource, to be honest.
+It's the Rust WebAssembly Book (https://rustwasm.github.io/docs/book/).
+I _think_ this is like something to do with doing web-development with Rust or something...?
+I'm going to keep it.

+This is the Embedded Rust Book (https://doc.rust-lang.org/stable/embedded-book/) and honestly speaking, it looks like witchcraft.
+I'm not going near this thing.
+It's voodoo at work for sure.

+Ooo what's this!
+This is the Rust Reference (https://doc.rust-lang.org/reference/index.html) and it looks _vaguely_ familiar.
+It has a lot of headings...
+Guess we're keeping this too...
+(Dreading it already...)

+The Rustnomicon and the Rust Unstable Book (https://doc.rust-lang.org/nomicon/index.html and https://doc.rust-lang.org/nightly/unstable-book/index.html) are self-professed trouble so we will stay AWAY from these without a second thought.
+You're welcome.

+Guess that concludes our resources.
+I am going to make a video for this someday I think.
+Would I be a fun YouTuber?
+Nah, not likely.
+Anyways.
+Bye, GitHub.
+I should nickname you too.
+Another day, maybe.